tedstreete/opi-api/storage/spec.md

 We identified two levels of API here:

 * Low level APIs
-  * give user more flexability and more controkl of what is happening
+  * give user more flexibility and more control of what is happening
-  * for example, control what PF/VF exacly is used to expose controller ot the host
+  * for example, control what PF/VF exactly is used to expose controller ot the host
   * this is similar to <https://spdk.io/doc/jsonrpc.html>
 * High Level APIs
   * give user more simplicity then control